LyaSolis/Udacity-AzureML-Nano-Degree/Project3/README.md

 This project serves as a capstone project for my Udacity AzureML Nano Degree.
 We will train scikit-learn classification models using Azure Machine Learning automated hyperparameter tuning and Azure AutoML Python SDK.

+The goal of the model is to classify what "group" the post belongs to.
+For example, a correct model prediction for post `"I have fever and head ache, took paracitamol but it isn't helping"` would be group label **"sci.med"**.

+In real life scenario, the model can be used to filter and extract only posts related to a certain domain, and then perform further manipulations with the data, for example entity extractions for medications.
+We would not want to feed a huge dataset containing unrelated posts into a NER model.

-We will then select the better model, deploy it as a webservice, and interact with it by posting text queries and receiving predicted label for the text.
+Once the model is trained and evaluated, we will compare both models and select the better one, deploy it as a webservice, and interact with it by posting text queries and receiving predicted label for the text.

 <img width="753" alt="Screenshot 2022-05-16 at 18 05 58" src="https://user-images.githubusercontent.com/24227297/168646045-1c9abdfc-7ce6-44d8-8d1b-29ac02be3ee4.png">